ga-dc/installfest/installfest.md

 ## RVM

-uninstall rbenv if it exists. do you have it?
+This checks to see if you have RVM installed already:

     $ which rbenv